Modernizing aircraft maintenance documentation

 Summary

-As part of our digital transformation work with BESPIN (Business Enterprise Systems Product INnovation), we prototyped LogUX — a platform designed to replace error-prone paper documentation with a secure, offline-capable digital experience for U.S. Air Force (USAF) aircraft maintainers.
-Working with Fearless and the USAF’s A4 Logistics team, we conducted onsite research, redesigned the user experience, and built a working prototype that demonstrated how maintainers could document repairs in real time on the flightline.
+As part of our digital transformation work with BESPIN (Business Enterprise Systems Product INnovation), we prototyped LogUX.
+It’s a platform designed to replace error-prone paper documentation with a secure, offline-capable digital experience for U.S. Air Force (USAF) aircraft maintainers.
+Working with Fearless and the USAF’s A4 Logistics team, we ran onsite research, redesigned the user experience, and built a working prototype.
+Maintainers could document repairs in real time on the flightline.

 The challenge

 Keeping pilots safe and planes mission-ready requires meticulous maintenance records across more than 5,300 USAF aircraft.
 After completing repairs on the flightline, maintainers spent hours each shift transcribing handwritten paper forms into the Integrated Maintenance Data System — the Air Force’s central maintenance database.
-The process wasted time, delayed shift turnovers, and introduced transcription errors into safety-critical records — adding up to hundreds of millions of dollars in lost productivity across the force.
+The process wasted time, delayed shift turnovers, and introduced transcription errors into safety-critical records.
+The cost added up to hundreds of millions of dollars in lost productivity across the force.

 When we signed up for aircraft maintenance, the image in our head was not sitting at a desk.
 Maintainers are here to fix jets.

-A previous system — the Battle Record Information Core Environment (BRICE) 1.0 — had attempted to digitize general maintenance documentation, but it relied on proprietary technology that drove up operations and maintenance costs.
+A previous system — the Battle Record Information Core Environment (BRICE) 1.0 — had tried to digitize general maintenance documentation.
+But it relied on proprietary technology that drove up costs.
 More critically, BRICE 1.0 couldn’t operate offline.
 Airfields typically have unstable connectivity due to aircraft signal interference, especially at overseas locations.
-Maintainers needed to work offline while maintaining real-time consistency in audit trails — a requirement BRICE 1.0 couldn’t meet.
-After only 14 months, the Air Force decommissioned the application and maintenance units reverted to paper.
+Maintainers needed to work offline while keeping real-time consistency in audit trails.
+BRICE 1.0 couldn’t meet that bar.
+After 14 months, the Air Force decommissioned the application, and maintenance units reverted to paper.

-Rather than starting over, the USAF treated the failure as an opportunity to rethink both general maintenance and weapons maintenance documentation — two distinct workflows with their own specialized requirements — through a single, sustainable platform.
+Rather than starting over, the USAF treated the failure as an opportunity.
+The goal: rethink both general maintenance and weapons maintenance documentation — two distinct workflows with their own specialized requirements — through a single, sustainable platform.

 The solution

-LogUX housed two applications — BRICE 2.0 for overall aircraft maintenance tracking and WARLOC, its weapons maintenance counterpart.
-Working with Fearless and the USAF’s BESPIN and A4 Logistics teams, we set out to rethink how maintainers documented repairs — using user-centered design to ensure the solution matched real flightline conditions.
+LogUX housed two applications: BRICE 2.0 for overall aircraft maintenance tracking, and WARLOC, its weapons maintenance counterpart.
+We worked with Fearless and the USAF’s BESPIN and A4 Logistics teams, applying user-centered design so the solution matched real flightline conditions.

-By conducting research at Nellis and Gunter Air Force bases, we learned how maintainers actually worked — not how documentation described their work.
-We shadowed users on the flightline, interviewed maintenance leaders, developed prototypes, and iterated through usability tests.
-Engaging users where repairs happened uncovered pain points that hadn’t surfaced through prior requirements gathering, such as the gap between official gear nomenclature and the shorthand maintainers actually used.
+Onsite research surfaced the gap between how maintainers actually worked and how documentation described them working.
+We shadowed users on the flightline at Nellis and Gunter Air Force bases, interviewed maintenance leaders, developed prototypes, and iterated through usability tests.
+Engaging users where repairs happened uncovered pain points that hadn’t surfaced through prior requirements gathering, like the gap between official gear nomenclature and the shorthand maintainers actually used.

-Offline-first functionality addressed the flightline’s connectivity challenges head-on.
-At overseas locations especially, signal interference from aircraft leaves airfields with limited or nonexistent internet access.
-Rather than requiring a network connection, the application let maintainers document repairs in real time regardless of connectivity.
-Clear status indicators showed whether the application was online or offline and whether data had synced, while encryption and retention safeguards ensured nothing got lost between sync cycles.
+Offline-first architecture answered the flightline’s connectivity problem head-on.
+At overseas locations especially, signal interference from aircraft leaves airfields with limited or no internet access.
+The application let maintainers document repairs in real time regardless of connectivity.
+Clear status indicators showed whether the app was online or offline and whether data had synced.
+Encryption and retention safeguards meant nothing got lost between sync cycles.

-Connecting the new applications directly to the existing system of record closed the loop — eliminating the manual transcription step that had consumed hours after every shift.
-Instead of walking back to a desktop terminal to re-enter handwritten notes, maintainers could complete documentation alongside the repair itself, creating an end-to-end digital workflow from flightline to official record.
+Connecting the new applications directly to the existing system of record closed the loop.
+The manual transcription step that had consumed hours after every shift was gone.
+Instead of walking back to a desktop terminal to re-enter handwritten notes, maintainers could complete documentation alongside the repair itself.
+The result was an end-to-end digital workflow from flightline to official record.

 If each maintainer saved an hour of time by using the app, as many reported in the acceptance testing, this would result in over five million hours of recouped time on maintenance tasks Air Force-wide.